 Oral herpes (HSV-1) can cause symptoms that can resemble several other conditions, which can make it difficult to know if you have the infection or not.
 An oral herpes infection often causes cold sores- small blisters that appear in and around the mouth.
 While these blisters can be painful, some cases are very mild and can be difficult to identify.
 Acne, contact dermatitis, canker sores, chapped lips, an insect bite, and an injury to the skin around the mouth are all harmless skin issues that can resemble cold sores.
 These conditions can cause bumps, redness, or abrasions to the mouth area, but often not the painful, fluid-filled blisters caused by a cold sore.

 A recent syphilis infection can also cause a lesion in or around the mouth that can resemble herpes, also known as a chancre.
 Unlike herpes, this lesion is usually painless and can be treated with antibiotics.
-Would you like to rule out STIs as the cause of your symptoms?
-Homed-IQ’s STI Test Comprehensive checks for the most common STIs, including herpes, syphilis, gonorrhoea, and HIV.
+Homed-IQ’s STI Test Complete tests for several common STIs, including chlamydia, gonorrhoea, and syphilis.

 While cold sores can resemble other skin blemishes, they tend to look like translucent blisters rather than solid bumps on the skin.
 Look for the following signs to help identify a herpes infection.